iree-org/iree/docs/website/docs/deployment-configurations/bare-metal.md

 the static library destination.
 This will produce a `.h\.o` file to link directly into the target application.

+When building the binary, you may want to use the linker `lld` built at `third_party/llvm-project/llvm/bin` (or in the `install/bin` from the host compiler distribution) instead of the system default linker to have the codegen and linker in sync.

 ## Build bare-metal runtime from the source

 A few CMake options and macros should be set to build a subset of IREE runtime